IamAbdelrahman/Embedded-Systems-Diploma/Essential-Peripherals/README.md

 ### Assignment1:
-	- Writing the DIO driver of ATmega32 MCU to toggle 3 LEDs on sequential way, then start a tick by Buzzer.
+	- Writing the DIO driver of ATmega32 MCU to toggle 3 LEDs on sequential way,then start a tick by Buzzer.